USFWS/secas/content/blog/published/2026-09-22-The-Blueprint-helps-support-Ocmulgee-National-Park-and-Preserve-Strategic-Plan.md

 ---
 published: true
-title: The Blueprint supports efforts to designate Ocmulgee National Park and Preserve
+title: The Blueprint supports efforts to designate potential new Ocmulgee National Park and Preserve
 author: >-
   Hilary Morris, User Support & Communications for the Southeast Blueprint
 hero: